williamxie11/REBOUND/README.txt

 v1.0.0:
   - hitting ball off top or bottom of paddle may be detected as multiple hits
+      ***SOLUTION: implementation issue of collision detection between balls and paddles.
+To be fixed.

   - powerup ball can spawn right under a normal ball making it hard to see and vice versa
+      ***SOLUTION: spawn algorithm issue missing a conditional statement to detect for this.
+To be fixed.

+  - when switching paddles by moving the mouse, the previous paddle tends to move as well
+      ***SOLUTION: this is due to mouse movement from one paddle to another.
+In a future version a dead zone will be implemented to resolve this.
+There are also plans to make REBOUND!
+Leap Motion compatible.

   - sound and music do not play and instead a "clicking" sound is played
       ***SOLUTION: this is a known issue with sound modules in Pygame.
 Can be fixed by a few restarts and luck.

   - rebound sounds are delayed
-      ***SOLUTION: this is caused by delays in the sound modules in Pygame
+      ***SOLUTION: this is caused by delays in the default sound modules in Pygame.
+Looking into this, but delays will still occur when playing.

 ---------------------------------------------------------------------------------